yohanvalencia/lakekeeper/examples/README.md

 All examples are self-contained and run all services required for the specific scenarios inside of docker compose.
 To run each scenario, you need to have `docker` installed on your machine.
 Most docker distributes come with built-in `docker compose` today.

+After starting the examples, please wait for a Minute after all images are pulled - especially keycloak takes some time to start and setup.

 Currently two szenarios are available:

 ## Minimal